 Dr. Tech.
 Marcus Wallenberg (1899-1982) established Marianne and Marcus Wallenberg Foundation in connection with his wife’s 70th birthday in 1963.

 When Marcus Wallenberg passed away, the Foundation was the residuary legatee of his estate.
 The initial endowment amounted to SEK 22.7 million.
-Since the establishment of the Foundation, SEK 2.8 billion has been awarded in grants.
+Since the establishment of the Foundation, almost SEK 3.2 billion has been awarded in grants.

 Focusing on social sciences

 The Foundation primarily grants funding for projects related to social sciences.
-Priority projects include new research areas and research of a cross-border nature, preferably with a focus on IT and digital media.
-The research program Wallenberg Clinical Fellows also grants funding for clinical medicine.
+Priority projects include new research areas and research of a cross-border nature, preferably with a focus on IT.

 In accordance with the grant policy adopted by the Foundation's Board of Directors universities and other academic institutions may apply for grants in the following two categories: research projects of high scientific potential and individual support to outstanding scientists.